wikibootup/nvimrc/README.md

   - deoplete, not found completion?
     - compiled NeoVim python module was required, python2,3 in system path was applied for now.

-- Colorscheme for matching terminal(iterm2) [Link](https://github.com/mbadolato/iTerm2-Color-Schemes)
+- Colorscheme for matching terminal(iterm2)
-  - Or, now I use 'dracula'. it makes vim faster than others(03/15/2017). [iterm](https://draculatheme.com/iterm/), [editor](https://github.com/dracula/dracula-theme/)
+  - I use iterm Colorscheme and vim colorscheme both (To match syntax highlight in vim).
+  - There are many colorschemes, like tomorrow, dracula, molokai, etc.
+    - But finally I've comeback to use the solarized dark (just my taste).

 - Search apps
   - [fzf](https://github.com/junegunn/fzf)